Target Devices

 .

-sudo apt update sudo apt install realtek-rtl88xxau-dkms
+sudo apt install realtek-rtl88xxau-dkms

 Security edition has package realtek-rtl88xxau-dkms